Skip to main content

 (c) If the project involves a stream for which a specific aquatic life use designation found in Chapter 3745-1 of the Administrative Code has not been made, data sufficient to determine the existing aquatic life use.

 (e) A minimum of four high resolution color photographs taken while facing each of the four cardinal directions of each wetland proposed for impact.
 A minimum of three high resolution color photographs taken while facing upstream of the proposed impact area, downstream of the proposed impact area, and one close up which clearly depicts the substrate composition and size for each stream proposed for impact.
 A minimum of three high resolution color photographs for all other waters of the state proposed for impact.
 Photographs must accurately depict the quality of the water of the state and may not include a majority of dying or dead vegetation and excessive cover due to seasonal conditions that vegetation and substrates cannot be observed, such as leaf litter, snow, or ice.
-Photographs deemed to be insufficient of representing the water of the state will be required to be retaken once seasonal conditions are appropriate.
+Photographs deemed to be insufficient of representing the water of the state will need to be retaken once seasonal conditions are appropriate.
 Photographs shall be clearly labeled with the name, direction, and date.

 (f) Adequate documentation confirming that the applicant has requested comments from the Ohio department of natural resources and the United States fish and wildlife service regarding threatened and endangered species, including the presence or absence of critical habitat.